KenDooley/Tast.io/README.md

 <br><br>
 2. Tokenize - Converted the cleaned strings of words into a list of separate n-grams (1 and 2-grams, in this case)
 <br><br>
-3. TFIDF - Compiled a vocabulary of all tokens occuring more than once in the corpus, used it to build a TFIDF weighted Document-Token feature matrix.
+3. TFIDF - Compiled a vocabulary of all tokens occuring more than once in the corpus which I then used to create a bag-of-words representation for each document.
+This was then used to build a TFIDF weighted Document-Token feature matrix.
 <br><br>
-4. Word2Vec - Trained a Word2Vec model using all sentences which occured throughout the entire restaurant document corpus.
+4. Word2Vec - Trained a Word2Vec skip-gram model using all sentences which occured throughout the entire restaurant document corpus.
 Word2Vec yielded a dense 300-dimensional vector for each word in the vocabulary.
 These word vectors can be thought of as encoding the semantic 'meaning' of each word.
 <br><br>
 5. Doc2Vec - Calculated restaurant vectors as the weighted average of the word vectors for all vocabulary words appearing in a given document.
 The individual word vector weightings were based on the scaled TFIDF weights for each word in a document.